hechinger/hechinger/README.md

 $ compass watch
 ```

-Sometimes the wordpress plugins you installed aren't activated.
-Just go into the wordpress admin and check that you've actiated the plugins.
+Sometimes the WordPress plugins you installed aren't activated.
+Just go into the WordPress admin and check that you've actiated the plugins.

 [Autoprefixer](https://github.com/postcss/autoprefixer) is a gem that works with Compass to add browser prefixes to our compiled sass.
 The site also uses [respond.js](https://github.com/scottjehl/Respond) to provide media queries for IE8 and lower.